 Holiday 2 or H3

 I have a feeling Grabner may well have been the European benchmark before the much less expensive Czech Gumotexs came on the scene.
-In the 1980s or so Grabner bought the rights for the Semperit Forelle (right, an SF II: 3.65 x 80cm; 12kg; many more images here) – the original do-it-all touring IK from the 1960s, as used by Audrey Sutherland (in the longer SF III version) and on which the Holidays are directly based.
+In the 1980s or so Grabner bought the rights for the Semperit Forelle (left, an SF II: 3.65 x 80cm; 12kg; many more images here) – the original do-it-all touring IK from the 1960s, as used by Audrey Sutherland (in the longer SF III version) and on which the Holidays are directly based.
 In 2017 I bought an old Forelle to repair.

 Costing around €1600, the Holiday 2 (and you thought ‘Sunny’ was a crap name!) is the classic touring boat in Grabner’s range of IKs.